-Worms fled sand and sought moisture, eating into the deep.
+Worms fled sand and sought moisture, eating deep into the dark.
 Larger worms left tunnels in their wakes.
 The largest worm carved caverns with twenty arms and twenty legs.
-When it exhaled it filled its labyrinths with frost.
+When it exhaled, it filled its labyrinths with frost.

 It cradled ten eggs, one in each pair of hands.
-A hundred gray fingers caressed the eggs’ moon-like surfaces.
 Their yolks radiated warmth alien to the underground, like distant stars at night.
 The largest worm bent its head to the first egg and continued bending, coiling around the eggs three times.
-Then its ten pairs of legs gripped its body with their knees, holding the worm in a tight wheel.
+Then its ten pairs of legs gripped its body with its knees, holding the worm in a tight wheel.
 Secured like this, it slept.

 It unwound to sight the intruders with all three pairs of eyes.
 A snow-white fox and a man in a grimy loincloth entered its lair.
 Dan counted the worm’s limbs as it uncurled.
 “Anihilato?”

-It crawled on twenty legs to a dark corner of its cave.
-It whispered gibberish as it stuck each egg in the wall.
+It crawled to a dark corner of its cave and whispered gibberish as it stuck each egg in the wall.

 The worm blinked its six eyes.
-“I am the King of Dust.”
+“I am King of Dust.”
 Its face was cracked and dry.
-It had ten pelvises connected in series, Dan noticed, and ten stacked human torsos.
+It had ten pelvises connected in series, Dan counted, and ten stacked human torsos.
 It was held upright with snake-like musculature.